heapwolf/level-users/README.md

 # SYNOPSIS
-Store and get users, salt their passwords, persist them to disk.
+Store and get users.
+Salt their passwords, persist them to disk.

 # USAGE
 Pass a leveldb instance to the `Users` constructor.